 The Waukon Center provides area residents the opportunity to take convenient classes in their program of study, earn college credit in high school, complete the High School Equivalency Diploma (HSED), earn career pathway certificates and take professional development coursework close to home and work.

-The Waukon Center offers 4 classrooms, health lab, computer lab and an ICN room.
+The Waukon Center offers 3 classrooms plus a meeting room, health lab, computer lab and a zoom room.

 Admission Assistance and Career Coaching

 - Stop by/schedule an appointment at the Waukon Center for assistance with applying to the college and/or career coaching.

 - Submit official high school, high school equivalency, and/or college transcripts to the campus you plan to attend.
 You can also drop off at the Waukon Center.

 - Schedule an appointment to take your placement testing at the Waukon Center (ACCUPLACER® Reading and Writing and ALEKS® math assessment)

 - Complete ACCUPLACER® reading and writing assessment and ALEKS® math assessment for course placement at the Waukon Center.